stephanielaurentjiong/BMS-Seafood-Contract-Management-Demo/README.md

 5. **Automatic Processing**: Closed contracts are transferred to the database system with one click
 6. **Centralized Data Management**: All contract data automatically captured and available in admin dashboard

-### Key Workflow Benefits
-- **Eliminated Manual Steps**: No more WhatsApp copying, pasting, or Excel data entry
-- **Real-time Collaboration**: Instant updates visible to all parties
-- **Data Accuracy**: Eliminates transcription errors from manual processes
-- **Audit Trail**: Complete history of all contract changes and negotiations
-- **Scalability**: System handles multiple contracts and suppliers simultaneously

 ## Features